-- Small handful of flat leaf parsley, chopped (half for the sauce and half reserved to garnish)
+- A small handful of flat-leaf parsley chopped (half for the sauce and half reserved to garnish)

-- A few basil leaves, chopped or 1T basil pesto
+- A few basil leaves chopped or 1Tbsp basil pesto

 - ½ cup black olives

-- 1/2t dried chilli flakes or one fresh red chilli, finely chopped
+- 1/2 t dried chili flakes or one fresh red chilli finely chopped

 - Freshly grated Parmesan cheese to serve